cs2000/DankDroneDownloader/README.md

 Source code has been removed to protect the app and the source files for firmware.

 App should run on any windows machine from 7 upwards.
-You must be running Dot Net 4.5 however.
+You must be running Dot Net Framework 4.5 however.

 These files are stored on an FTP server however the files themselves are community sourced and are untouched/unmolested.